 J. David Hadden focuses his practice on patent and other intellectual property litigation.
-Dave has a successful nationwide trial practice representing companies in a variety of technologies including ecommerce, cryptography, telecommunications, database management and business intelligence, cloud computing, hardware design, and wearable tech.
+Dave has a successful nationwide trial practice representing companies in a variety of technologies including ecommerce, cryptography, telecommunications, database management and business intelligence, cloud computing, hardware design, wearable tech, natural language processing, and machine learning.
 Dave was recently honored as one of the top 75 IP litigation attorneys in California by the Daily Journal, and has been repeatedly ranked as a “Super Lawyer” by Northern California Super Lawyers.

 Dave graduated, summa cum laude, Phi Beta Kappa, with honors in physics from Yale University in 1986, and went on to study string theory at Princeton as a National Science Foundation Graduate Fellow.
 Dave obtained his law degree from Yale Law School in 1994.
 Following graduation, he was a law clerk for the Honorable Walter J. Cummings, United States Court of Appeals, Seventh Circuit.
 Dave is a member of the State Bar of California and admitted to practice before the U.S. Patent & Trademark Office and the U.S. Court of Appeals for the Federal Circuit.

-Also in 2014, Dave was a lead trial counsel for Zillow and Adchemy winning a defense verdict in the Western District of North Carolina against competitor LendingTree.
-After a five weeks trial, the jury found that Zillow and Adchemy did not infringe the asserted patents and the patents were invalid.
+Dave was lead trial counsel for Zillow and Adchemy winning a defense verdict in the Western District of North Carolina against competitor LendingTree.
+After a five week trial, the jury found that Zillow and Adchemy did not infringe the asserted patents and the patents were invalid.